 Molarity (M):

-Molarity is outlined because the variety of moles of solute per liter of resolution.
-The method for molarity is:
+Molarity is outlined because the variety of moles of solute per liter of answer.
+The components for molarity is:

-Molarity (M) = Moles of solute / Quantity of resolution (in liters)
+Molarity (M) = Moles of solute / Quantity of answer (in liters)

-For instance, when you have 0.1 moles of NaCl dissolved in 1 liter of resolution, the molarity of the answer is 0.1 M.
+For instance, when you’ve got 0.1 moles of NaCl dissolved in 1 liter of answer, the molarity of the answer is 0.1 M.

 -